 This is perhaps closest you can get to an all-purpose pedal.
 You can use the DS-2 to play anything from grunge to hard rock and blues – but it maybe lacks some power to deliver a true metal sound.
 Not that it can’t be used to play metal, but there are better options out there if you want specifically just that type of a sound – like the Digitech TL-2.
 In all other cases, this pedal is the one we would recommend to everyone who likes to explore and experiment with the sound of their guitar and doesn’t want to be limited to one genre of music.

 Pro Co RAT2 Distortion Pedal

 Here is something more suitable for people who are after a more modern sound.
 The original Pro Co “The RAT” was modeled in the mid-1970s, by engineers Scott Burnham and Steve Kiraly who decided to build a superior product of then widely popular Dallas Arbiter Fuzz Face.

-- Since the mid 70s the RAT found it’s way to a handful of professional musicians such as Dave Grohl, Graham Coxon, Andy Summers, Jerry Cantrell and others.
+Since the mid 70s, the RAT has found its way to a handful of professional musicians such as Dave Grohl, Graham Coxon, Andy Summers, Jerry Cantrell, and others.
 The pedal is based upon same scheme as the Boss DS-1 distortion pedal, although there are major differences between the circuits, which accounts for the huge difference in the sound between the two pedals.
 Some also compare it to the Big Muff, but say that the Muff offers more of a fuzz sound, and Pro Co gives you that raw distortion.